memgraph/docs/memgraph_versioned_docs/version-2.3.0/how-to-guides/work-with-docker.md

 - enable interactive mode: `-it`
 - publish ports: `-p 3000:3000`
-- specify volumes for data persistance `-v mg_lib:/var/lib/memgraph`
+- specify volumes for data persistence `-v mg_lib:/var/lib/memgraph`
 - set up configuration using environmental variables in the case of the `memgraph-platform` image, or configuration flags using the `memgraph` or `memgraph-mage` image